 Keep in mind that when choosing music, always listen to the track from start to end.
 By doing so, you will discover how to place it in the video.

 Good background music is the music that you didn’t even notice.
 So if someone’s talking on screen e.g. an interview, don’t let your music track overpower the voice.

-Caleb, our Creative Technologist, and Lead Editor suggest to watch out for songs that have strong sonic elements as this often compete with the human voice.
+Caleb, our Creative Technologist and Lead Editor suggests to watch out for songs that have strong sonic elements as this often competes with the human voice.
 If you find that you have to lower your music to hear the voiceover, so much so that it becomes inaudible, then you may have a wrong track.

 When dealing with a lot of voiceovers, it’s wise to avoid choosing tracks with complex melodies that use the same frequency spectrum (notes & tones) as the human voice.